canonical/bundle-kubeflow/README.md

 1. Set up Kubernetes, Juju, and deploy the bundle you're interested in (`kubeflow` or `kubeflow-lite`) using the [installation guide](https://charmed-kubeflow.io/docs/install/).
 This must include populating the `.kube/config` file with your Kubernetes cluster as the active context.
-Beware of using `admin` as the dex-auth static-username as it conflicts with the `admin` kubernetes profile while running tests below
+Beware of using `admin` as the dex-auth static-username as the tests attempt to create a profile and `admin` conflicts with an existing default profile.
 1. Install test prerequisites:

 ```bash